 Giuliani has continued to attempt to discredit the ledger, while Zelensky is walking a fine line in relation to the Trump administration’s demands.
 On Friday, Reuters reported exclusively that the Ukrainian president had shaken up the top leadership of the General Prosecutor’s Office and fired more than a dozen staffers who had been working on cases related to Manafort’s work for Yanukovych.

-Leshchenko’s suspicions are supported by reporting from Murray Waas, writing for the New York Review of Books in late September, who wrote that lawyers representing Manafort and Trump have been meeting to discuss strategies and possible rationales for the president to pardon his former campaign manager, including discrediting those who brought the damning information about Manafort to light.
+Leshchenko’s suspicions are supported by reporting from Murray Waas, writing for the New York Review of Books in late September, who reported that lawyers representing Manafort and Trump have been meeting to discuss strategies and possible rationales for the president to pardon his former campaign manager, including discrediting those who brought the damning information about Manafort to light.
 Describing notes memorializing the lawyers’ meetings that Waas reviewed, he writes that “the records show that Manafort’s camp provided Giuliani with information designed to smear two people: one was a Ukrainian journalist and political activist named Serhiy Leshchenko, whom Manafort believed, correctly, of helping to uncover Manafort’s secret payments from Yanukovych.”

 It’s just one of the threads in the crazy quilt of the Trump impeachment inquiry that has made “quid pro quo” the phrase of the year and has turned a spotlight on the nation of 42 million previously best known as the site of the 1986 Chernobyl disaster — the largest country located entirely within Europe, and certainly one of the most overlooked.